parsh2004/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ![ex5 33](ex4robotics.png)

 ### RESULTS
-Thus, we have interfaced an FSR(force sensitive resistor) and scale the output voltage obtained to pressure applied is verified.
+Thus, the distance value is measured in "CM" using ultrasonic sensor.